gluegun-rs/gluegun/book/src/public-interface.md

 ## Structs defined with the "class" pattern

-*Squared* recognizes the common Rust idiom of a public struct with private members and public methods defined in an `impl` block.
+*Carcin* recognizes the common Rust idiom of a public struct with private members and public methods defined in an `impl` block.
 This pattern is called the *class pattern* and, for OO languages, it will be translated into a class.

 ```rust
 pub struct MyClass {